Can lawmakers save the collapsing Florida home insurance market?

-- Do not sign an assignment of benefits form: By keeping control of your policy, you decide if a lawsuit is filed, which vastly cuts down on fraudulent litigation.
+- Do not sign an assignment of benefits form: These forms have been banned by Senate Bill 2-A, but keeping an eye out for them as you work with a contractor could still be useful.
+By keeping control of your policy, you decide if a lawsuit is filed, which vastly cuts down on fraudulent litigation.
 It’s worth noting that these forms are often buried within otherwise legitimate-looking contracts.
 Once you’ve signed, the form is legally binding, so it’s important to read everything you are asked to sign.
 Do not let a contractor simply point out a signature section on paperwork or scroll past the details on a tablet screen.
 Read the entire document carefully.

 Additionally, some companies now offer a discount if you agree to make your policy unassignable.
 Kin is one such company, and Harper notes that having a high number of unassignable policies has shielded the company from much of the litigation nightmare ensnaring other carriers.

 What to do if your home insurance has been canceled